|

 Keywords in general

-The best keywords are 2- to 4-word phrases that
+The best keywords are 2- to 4-word phrases that accurately

-that searchers are likely to type in, and which aren't so
+likely to type in, and which aren't so competitive that you have no

-page.
-If your keywords are too general then they'll likely
+chance of getting on the front page.
+If your keywords are too general

-traffic might not convert well, since searchers are usually
+them your traffic might not convert well, since searchers are usually

 looking for something specific.
-But if your keywords are
+But if your keywords are too

-too specific then few people will search for your
+specific then few people will search for your terms and you'll get few

-Note that since the engines rank pages, not sites, you
+Note that since the engines rank pages, not sites, you will

-will target different keywords on different pages.
-You might
+target different keywords on different pages.
+You might go for a more

-go for a more general term on your home page, and more
+general term on your home page, and more specific terms on your inside

 Common mistakes in selection of search terms include